 Bystanders play a critical role in the prevention of sexual and relationship violence.
 They are "individuals who observe violence or witness the conditions that perpetuate violence.
-They are not directly involved but have the choice to intervene, speak up, or do something about it."1 We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
+They are not directly involved but have the choice to intervene, speak up, or do something about it."
+We want to promote a culture of community accountability where bystanders are actively engaged in the prevention of violence without causing further harm.
 We may not always know what to do even if we want to help.
 Below is a list2 of some ways to be an active bystander.
-Further information regarding bystander intervention may be found.
+To learn more about bystander intervention contact the Student Relations Office at 734-462-4486 or studentrelations@schoolcraft.edu.
 If you or someone else is in immediate danger, dial 911.
 This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.